 Historically, most U.S. territories have gone on to become states.
 However, most of those were located in North America and were contiguous to the other states.
 With the admission of Alaska and Hawaii as states in 1959, the idea of non-contiguous and non-North American states became real.

-Of the current U.S.territories, only Puerto Rico has a reasonable chance at becoming a state.
+Of the current U.S. territories, only Puerto Rico has a reasonable chance of becoming a state.
 It has a population and landmass that would place it in the realm of current U.S. states—it would be in the middle of states population-wise and small, but not the smallest state in terms of land area.

 Of the remaining territories, only the Northern Mariana Islands have an area larger than Rhode Island.
 The rest are less than half the size or smaller.